maxpetul/C3X/README.md

 Distribution Hubs are thus essentially "breadbaskets" and heavy mining areas far from your urban centers (think: Egypt feeding ancient Rome, Ukraine feeding the Soviet Union, the American midwest feeding the coasts, etc.).

-Creating a Distribution Hub significantly minimizes the growth potential and production output of a nearby city, so should be built wisely, likely far from your urban city cores, and well defended!.
-Distribution Hub yields are not subject to corruption.
+Creating a Distribution Hub significantly minimizes the growth potential and production output of a nearby city, so should be built wisely, likely far from your urban city cores, and well defended!
+Distribution Hub yields are also not subject to corruption.

 AI workers are triggered to build Distribution Hubs when their civ's "ideal" number of Distribution Hubs (calculated using `ai_ideal_distribution_hub_count_per_100_cities`) falls below the existing Distribution Hub count, [assessed in the production phase of each turn](https://github.com/instafluff0/C3X_Districts/blob/districts_v1/injected_code.c#L14106-L14158).
 The AI determines the best potential Distribution Hub tile based on [distance from the capital (farther = better) and aggregate yields of all surrounding tiles](https://github.com/instafluff0/C3X_Districts/blob/districts_v1/injected_code.c#L14117-L14152).